 Yet, despite your valiant efforts, your toilet still smells like sewage.
 So, what’s the deal?
-Unfortunately, there are several things that could be causing the ripe smell of sewage to linger in your bathroom.
+Unfortunately, there are several things that could be causing your bathroom to smell like sewage.

 Some are as simple to fix as flushing the toilet, while others will require the work of a professional plumber.
 Keep reading to learn from the best plumbing company in Tampa Bay why your toilet smells so bad.

-If your toilet-cleaning efforts are proving fruitless, here are a few possible reasons.
+If your toilet-cleaning efforts are proving fruitless and you’re stuck with a toilet that smells like sewer, here are a few possible reasons.